chaseruskin/legoHDL/ROADMAP.md

 __Completed__
+- [x] ensure all paths are case sensitive for linux filesystems
 - [x] refresh-rate setting, can set how often to automatically refresh the workspace's market repositories to see if any new blocks or versions are available (-1 -> all the time, 0 -> no automatics, 1 -> once a day, 2 -> twice a day, 24 -> every hour, 96 -> every 15 minutes, 1440 (max) -> every minute)
+- [o] accept CHANGELOG* as glob pattern value to take CHANGELOG or CHANGELOG.md for release command -> skipped
 - [x] git pull on release before releasing -> elegant solution : do git remote update, and determine if the branch is 'up to date'.
 If not, then the release is cancelled and the user must git pull/git fetch/update their branch.
 - [x] fix how to rename entities within modules
 - [x] produce log.warning() when trying to make 'new' with a remote repo that isn't empty (doesnt link remote)